aleksandrgould/data-analyst-repo/README.md

 # Task

-Built a model with machine learning algorithms to analyze customer profiles, analyzed the factors that impact churn, and suggested customer retention strategies
+Built a model with machine learning algorithms to analyze customer profiles, prioritized the factors that impact churn, and suggested customer retention strategies

 # Libraries